Pricing

 No. Production apps run against real Meta Ray-Ban hardware via RealMetaTransport, which doesn't touch Extentos's backend at all.
 Your shipped app's runtime cost from Extentos is zero.

 No. LocalSimTransport wraps Meta's Mock Device Kit on the developer's phone or emulator and never reaches an Extentos backend.
-It's always free, always unmetered, always available.
+It's always free, always available, no account required.